tesar-tech/zodoc/input/exercises/solutions/en/hello_world_exercise.md

 ---
 # Introduction
-Solution is mainly source code writen in english.
+Solution is mainly source code.
 ``` matlab
 clc;
 clear all;